Chrysogorgia elegans

 Chrysogorgia elegans is a species of soft coral in the family Chrysogorgiidae.
 It is found in the Gulf of Mexico, the Mediterranean Sea and the North Atlantic Ocean.
 Soft coral can also be referred to as sea fans, sea whips, sea feathers, and sea pens.

 Distribution

 Soft coral have been discovered on the gulf of Mexico, the Mediterranean Sea, North Atlantic Ocean, Saint Lucia, and in the United States.
 However, Chrysogorgia elegans has been reported only in a few locations.
-It have mostly been found on the northern and eastern coast of the gulf of Mexico, tthe Florida Keys, and on the northwestern coast of Cuba.
+It have mostly been found on the northern and eastern coast of the gulf of Mexico, the Florida Keys, and on the northwestern coast of Cuba.
 They are prevalent in deep waters.
 About 75% of this species have been discovered there.
 They can be found on both hard bottoms and soft sediments.

 Description

 Chrysogorgia elegans lacks a hard external skeleton.
 This species of soft coral originated around an axis.
 The axis is made up of scleroprotein with non-spicular crystalline calcium carbonate arranged in concentric layers.
 Polyps of these types of corals are connected by a sheet of tissue called coenosarc.
 These polyps range in size from 1–3 mm in diameter.
 Soft coral is categorized by slow growth, late maturity, and longevity.